Guide to Labrador Retrievers

 6. Elbow dysplasia: One or both elbows develop abnormally often hereditary and can be managed with weight and exercise management although some require surgery.

-If you would like any more information on your Labrador or conditions it may have then please call one of our Registered Veterinary Nurses on the Scratch & Patch Careline.
+If you would like any more information on your Labrador or conditions it may have then please contact one of our Registered Veterinary Nurses on the Scratch & Patch Careline.

 Food

-When it comes to your Labradors growth and formation the food it eats are of the utmost importance.
+When it comes to your Labradors growth, the food it eats are of the utmost importance.
 Labradors need food that is suited for large dog breeds.
 This is to keep them healthy by giving them all the desired nutrients.
 Having a healthy diet from an early age can keep diseases like hip dysplasia at bay as it allows the hips to form correctly.
-There are many options on the market and it can be an overwhelming task.
+There are many options on the market and it can be overwhelming at first.
 Buying your Labrador’s food will require research to know what the best food for your dog is.

 Insurance

 When buying a Labrador it is important they are screened as a puppy.
 This can be done by your vet or breeder.
-It is to ensure the puppy has no underlying conditions you should be aware of.
+This helps ensure your puppy has no underlying conditions you should be aware of.

 It is important to have pet insurance so that you don’t have to worry about your finances when you should be worrying about your pet’s health.
 When it comes to insurance, it is better to insure your Labrador as a puppy.
 Younger animals are cheaper to ensure as they are less likely to require treatment and have no claims made for them.
 Often conditions do not show up until later in life.
 Having your Labrador insured from a young age will mean the problems your dog may get will be covered through your insurance provider.
 While genetics can give you an idea of what conditions your dog may have, they could also have conditions that could not be foreseen.